SuciuCalin/fun_with_phaser.js/README.md

 ### Fun with [Phaser](https://phaser.io/)

-A place to store the projects from `phaser` tutorials.
+A place to store projects from `phaser` tutorials.

 ### Installation
 1. Clone or download this repository.